istd50043/project_21/lab4.md

 You must submit your code (see below) as well as a short (2 pages, maximum) report describing your approach.
 This writeup should:

 * Explain any design decisions you made.
-For deadlock handling (detection and resolution), there are several alternatives.
-List the pros and cons of your approach.
-* The lab assume locking at page level.
-How would your code/design change if you were to adopt tuple-level locking?
+* Explain the non-trivial part of your code.
 * Discuss and justify any changes you made to the API.
 * Describe any missing or incomplete elements of your code.